Doxuno

 INDEMNIFICATION

-Each Party ("Indemnifying Party") agrees to indemnify, defend, and hold harmless the other Party and its officers, directors, employees, agents, and successors ("Indemnified Party") from and against any and all claims, damages, losses, liabilities, costs, and expenses (including reasonable attorneys' fees) arising out of or related to: (a) the Indemnifying Party's breach of any representation, warranty, or obligation under this Agreement; (b) the Indemnifying Party's negligence or willful misconduct; or (c) any violation of applicable law by the Indemnifying Party.
+Each Party shall indemnify, defend, and hold harmless the other Party and its officers, directors, employees, and agents from claims, damages, losses, and expenses (including reasonable attorney fees) arising from its own breach of this Agreement, negligence, willful misconduct, or violation of applicable law.

 INSURANCE

-Consultant shall maintain, at Consultant's own expense, adequate insurance coverage during the term of this Agreement and for a period of one (1) year following its termination.
+Consultant shall procure and maintain, at Consultant’s expense, adequate insurance throughout the term and for one (1) year thereafter.

-Consultant shall provide Client with certificates of insurance upon request, naming Client as an additional insured where applicable.
+Consultant shall provide certificates of insurance on request, naming Client as an additional insured where applicable.

 DISPUTE RESOLUTION

-Any dispute, controversy, or claim arising out of or relating to this Agreement shall be resolved by binding arbitration administered by the American Arbitration Association (AAA) in accordance with its Commercial Arbitration Rules, and the arbitration agreement shall be governed and enforced under the Federal Arbitration Act, 9 U.S.C.
-Sections 1-16.
-The arbitration shall be conducted in California.
-The arbitrator's decision shall be final and binding, and judgment upon the award may be entered in any court of competent jurisdiction.
-Each Party shall bear its own costs and attorneys' fees unless the arbitrator determines otherwise.
+Any dispute arising out of or relating to this Agreement shall be resolved by binding arbitration administered by the American Arbitration Association under its Commercial Arbitration Rules, governed by the Federal Arbitration Act (9 U.S.C. §§1–16), seated in the State of California.
+Judgment on the award may be entered in any court of competent jurisdiction.

 GOVERNING LAW

-This Agreement constitutes the entire agreement between the Parties with respect to the subject matter hereof and supersedes all prior and contemporaneous agreements, understandings, negotiations, and discussions, whether oral or written.
-No amendment or modification of this Agreement shall be valid unless made in writing and signed by both Parties.
-If any provision of this Agreement is held to be invalid or unenforceable, the remaining provisions shall continue in full force and effect.
+This Agreement constitutes the entire agreement between the Parties on its subject matter and supersedes all prior agreements and understandings.
+Amendments must be in writing and signed by both Parties.
+If any provision is held invalid or unenforceable, a court may modify it to the minimum extent necessary to make it enforceable, and the remaining provisions shall continue in full force and effect.
+This Agreement may be executed in counterparts, including by electronic signature.

 CLIENT